kokokuo/scraper-fourone-jobs/README.md

 ## Reminder
-If there is anyone saw this repository, remind again, this program only for learning and researching how to crack anti-scraping, please **DO NOT use for commercial**, and this repository adopt **GPL v2.0** to prevent anyone for using the program for commercial.
+If there is anyone saw this repository, remind again, this program only for learning and researching how to crack anti-scraping, please **DO NOT use for commercial**.